mainmatter/contributor-workshop-prerequisites/content/steps/step-009.md

 npm i -g ember-cli
 ```

-Once you have installed `ember-cli` globally you should navigate to the directory you want to put your ember app (remember our `cd` step to change to the right directory).
+Once you have `ember-cli` installed globally you should navigate to the directory you want to put your ember app (using `cd` to **change directory**).
 Now that you're in the right place you can run `ember new` to crate your ember app:

 ```bash
 ember new awesome-app